Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Choosing the Right Coffee Table Style for Your Space

-Material matters more than you think.
+Material matters way more than you think.
 Glass tables disappear visually, making small rooms feel larger.
 Wood adds warmth to modern spaces.
 Metal and marble bring cool sophistication.
 Your existing furniture’s materials should guide this choice.

 Shape follows seating arrangement.
 Rectangular tables work best with standard sofas and facing seating.
 Round tables suit sectionals and conversation groupings.
 Square tables fit centered seating arrangements.